 Waltzing Matilda by John Collinson

-The first recorded version of Waltzing Matilda, recorded in London in 1926, by John Collinson a tenor from Queensland, accompanied on piano by Russell Callow.
+The first recorded version of Waltzing Matilda, recorded in London in 1926, by John Collinson, a born near Newcastle upon Tyne, UK.
 For no obvious reason they changed the melody a little for the chorus.
 It didn’t sell many copies, a fate shared by the next recorded version, by Colin Crane in 1930.

 This first recording of 'Waltzing Matilda’ seems rushed at barely two minutes and the recording itself is almost overwhelmed at the beginning by wear and damage to the disc.
 Nevertheless, it has more interest than just being the first known recording of the much-loved song.
 Although it is clearly recognisable as the 'Waltzing Matilda’ sung today, there are subtle differences in the melody apparent – particularly the two 'Waltzing Matildas’ at the start of each refrain and distinct changes in the melody in the second and fourth lines of both verse and chorus.